d2l-ai/d2l-en/chapter_introduction/intro.md

 you might make some reasonable assumptions, such as more hours worked costs more dollars.
 You might also assume that there's some base charge and that the contractor then charges per hour.
-If these assumptions held, then given these two data points, you could already identify the contractor's pricing structure:
+If these assumptions held true, then given these two data points, you could already identify the contractor's pricing structure:
 \$100 per hour plus \$50 to show up at your house.
 If you followed that much then you already understand the high-level idea behind linear regression (and you just implicitly designed a linear model with bias).